FelixdelasPozas/Now-Play/readme.md

 The following libraries are required to build the tool:
 * [Qt opensource framework](http://www.qt.io/).

-The tool will need the following applications to play selected media:
+The tool is somewhat customized for the following media players (but will work with any that accepts files via command-line options like foobar2000):
 * [WinAmp](http://www.winamp.com/).
 * [SMPlayer](https://www.smplayer.info/).
 * [Castnow](https://github.com/xat/castnow).